thediveo/lxkns/docs/model.md

 sensible results, as uninvited container guest processes won't join until after the container's initial process has been kicked off.

-> **Note:** each and any Linux process is **always** associated with exactly
+> [!NOTE] Each and any Linux process is **always** associated with exactly one
-> one namespace of each of the 7 defined namespace types: cgroup, ipc, mnt,
+> namespace of each of the 7 (8) defined namespace types: cgroup, ipc, mnt, net,
-> net, pid, user, and uts.
+> pid, user, uts, and time.
 There is no way for a process not to be associated
-> with exactly 7 namespaces, one of each type.
+> with exactly 7 (8) namespaces, one of each type.

 ## PID Translation Map